noudess/docs-main/Perl-API---Perl-Sub-Event-Examples.md

 ### Trigger

-- by any client who leaves a mob's proximity (as defined by quest::set_proximity).
+- When a client leaves a mob's proximity (as defined by quest::set_proximity).

 ### Example